Anheuser-Busch Settles Worker’s Retaliation Claims

 Anheuser-Busch, the owner of notable beer brands including Budweiser and Stella Artois, settled a worker’s retaliation claims in a concise one-page order.
 Before resolving the case, however, a portion of Mary Behnke’s retaliation lawsuit was dismissed for not satisfying the statute of limitations for filing such claims.

 Learn more about the time restrictions you may be under to pursue your claims.
-Do not hesitate to contact the employment lawyers at the Law Office of Christopher Q. Davis for a free, timely consultation to evaluate your case.
+Do not hesitate to contact the employment lawyers at the Working Solutions Law Firm for a free, timely consultation to evaluate your case.

 Mary Behnke sued her employer after she had been subjected to “gender-based harassment for years” as a quality assurance analyst at Anheuser-Busch.
 Her union disregarded her complaints, which included one male coworker mocking Behnke for having a child out of wedlock and comparing her to his teenage daughter.